tabarra/txAdmin/docs/dev_notes.md

 - [x] Generalize the sound function in `cl_misc.lua` and replace the other `PlaySoundFrontend`
 - [ ] Deprecate `cl_misc.lua`: move `playLibrarySound` to `cl_functions`, the rest to `cl_base`
+- [ ] Find out why the players page doesn't reflect the player health, maybe it is client side only?